 The hammer the IRA uses to force manufacturers to "agree" to a "maximum fair price" is a so-called "excise tax."
-In ordinary negotiations, parties that fail to reach agreement regarding price can simply walk away.
-See Garthwaite Decl. ¶¶ 42, 81.
-But under the IRA, manufacturers cannot do that.
-Instead, the statute imposes a steep penalty for every day the manufacturer has not, by the applicable statutory deadline, (1) entered into an "agreement" to negotiate a maximum fair price for a negotiation-eligible drug, (2) "agreed" to a maximum fair price, or (3) submitted the information HHS demands for the "negotiation" process.
+In ordinary negotiations, parties that fail to agree can simply walk away.
+See Garthwaite Decl. ¶¶ 43, 82.
+But the IRA does not give manufacturers that option.
+Instead, it imposes a steep penalty for every day the manufacturer has not, by the statutory deadline, (1) entered into an "agreement" to negotiate, (2) "agreed" to a maximum fair price, or (3) submitted the information HHS demands for the "renegotiation" process.
 26 U.S.C. § 5000D(b).
 Congress labeled this penalty an "excise tax," but it is intended to coerce rather than raise revenue.

-The size and scope of this "tax" is staggering.
-It applies to all U.S. sales of the drug in question, not just Medicare sales.
-See id.
-The tax is calculated based on a formula representing an "applicable percentage" of the drug's total cost (price plus tax).
+The scope of this "tax" is staggering.
+It applies to all U.S. sales of the drug in question-not just Medicare sales-and is calculated based on a formula representing an "applicable percentage" of the drug's total cost (price plus tax).
 Id. § 5000D(d).
 The applicable percentage starts at 65% and then increases 10% for each quarter of noncompliance until it reaches 95%.
 Id.
 As the Congressional Research Service explained, "[t]he excise tax rate" thus "range[s] from 185.71% to 1,900% of the selected drug's price depending on the duration of noncompliance."
 Cong.
 Rsch.
 Serv., Tax Provisions in the Inflation Reduction Act of 2022 (H.R.
-5376), 4 (Aug.
-10, 2022), https://bit.ly/3sbHYBy.
-In other words, the tax starts at nearly double the manufacturer's total daily U.S. revenue for the drug, and quickly escalates to 19 times revenue.
+5376), 4 (2022), bit.ly/3sbHYBy.
+In other words, the tax starts at nearly double the manufacturer's total daily U.S. revenue for the drug, then skyrockets to 19 times revenue.
 A summary of predecessor legislation described the excise tax as a "steep, escalating penalty."
 Title Summary, H.R.
 3, at 1 (2022).
-Indeed, though the statute calls it a "tax," both the Joint Committee on Taxation and CBO estimated that the tax would raise "no revenue" because no manufacturer could ever afford to pay it.
+Indeed, though the statute calls it a "tax," both the Joint Committee on Taxation and Congressional Budget Office (CBO) estimated that it would raise "no revenue" because no manufacturer could afford to pay it.
 Joint Comm'n on Tax'n, Estimated Budget Effects of the Revenue Provisions of Title XIII - Committee on Ways and Means, of H.R.
 5376, The "Build Back Better Act," at 8 (Nov.
-19, 2021), https://bit.ly/3plC4cd; see CBO, Estimated Budgetary Effects of Public Law 117-169, at 5 (Sept.
-7, 2022), https://bit.ly/3JOiq3r (similar).
-Instead, manufacturers will have no choice but to "agree" to whatever "maximum fair price" HHS demands.
+19, 2021) (Joint Comm'n), bit.ly/3plC4cd; see CBO, Estimated Budgetary Effects of Public Law 117-169, at 5 (Sept.
+7, 2022), bit.ly/3JOiq3r.
+And "CBO's modeling reflects the expectation that manufacturers will comply with the negotiation process because refusing to do so would be costlier than reaching a negotiated price for their Part D sales of a particular drug."
+CBO, Alternative Approaches to Reducing Prescription Drug Prices, at 20 (Oct.
+2024) (Alternative Approaches) bit.ly/3YSsKiU.
+Ultimately, manufacturers have no choice but to "agree" to whatever "maximum fair price" HHS demands.